simoncblyth/opticks/notes/issues/anaEvent_intersect_validation_of_evt_against_sdf.rst

 Migrate GGeoTest to OpticksHub
 -----------------------------------

-Move GGeoTest to like up in OpticksHub ?
+Move GGeoTest to live up in OpticksHub ?

 * not OpticksGeometry as that is GGeo tri focussed, whereas OpticksHub treats ana and tri on equal footing